 Variable costs – Chemicals, accessories and tools have all taken a jump in the last few years, with nitrile gloves still retailing at triple their pre-pandemic price, import and shipping costs worldwide adding to retailer bottom lines, and raw materials in short supply across the board, your chemical prices alone could have risen by up to 30% in the last year alone!
 The simplest trick to using less chemicals is to use the correct dilution.
 The cumulative economic effect of correctly diluting chemicals – either to ratios or PIR – over “an inch in the bottle and top up with water” can be vast and make your overheads much leaner.

-Employee costs – In April, the national living wage rises, along with (at time of writing) employers NI contributions, insurance costs (which rise every year commercially…) If you factor these costs into quotes too late, you’ll be undercharging come due time.
+Employee costs – In 2022, the national living wage rose, along with (at the time of writing) employers’ NI contributions, and insurance costs (which rise every year commercially…) If you factor these costs into quotes too late, you’ll be undercharging come due time.

 Nobody likes raising prices.
 Some see it as being uncompetitive, others fear they’ll lose customers who are already tightening their belts.